U.S. armed forces recruitment issues

 • Social isolation became widespread

-Veterans, family members, and community leaders who once played a critical role in promoting the military as a viable career option have been less visible in the post-COVID environment, further diminishing recruitment efforts.
+Veterans, families, and community leaders who once promoted the military as a career have been less visible post-COVID, weakening recruitment efforts.

 5. Cultural and Social Shifts Impacting Male Recruits

-Many young men today are less motivated to join institutions like:
+Many young men today are less inclined to join longstanding institutions:

 • Military